About the UHV Here For You Campaign

 - October is National Domestic Violence Awareness Month.

 - October is also National Substance Abuse Prevention Month.
 Campaign will link risk factors and de-spell myths about substance abuse and causes of violence.

-- Can request training for students to identify child abuse risk factors to prepare for future professional careers as nurses, teachers, doctors, counselors, coaches and more; can include factual information on link between domestic violence and mass shootings (campuswide email education notice).
+- Can request training for students to identify child abuse risk factors to prepare for future professional careers as nurses, teachers, doctors, counselors, coaches, and more; can include factual information on the link between domestic violence and mass shootings (campuswide email education notice).

-- Highlights resources for LGBTQ community as well as effects of violence in marginalized communities.
+- Highlights resources for the LGBTQ community as well as the effects of violence in marginalized communities.

 - October is also Disability Awareness Month and will feature information about services for people with disabilities.

 - October 23 is Unity Day and will transition to events for Self-Harm Prevention Month.